sherinVish14/rock_paper_scissors/rock-paper-scissors/README.md

 # Rock-Paper-Scissors Game

 ## Overview
 This is a simple Rock-Paper-Scissors game that allows users to play against an AI opponent.
 The game is implemented using HTML, CSS, and JavaScript.
+This simple application was completed in less than 15 minutes using Copilot.

 ## Files
 - `src/index.html`: The main HTML document that sets up the game structure.